GeorgeHernandez/GeorgeHernandez/Opinions.md

     - [Gerrymandering](https://en.wikipedia.org/wiki/Gerrymandering).
 Drawing the maps should NOT be done by the parties.
 The U.S. Census has been used as a tool for gerrymandering.
     - [Voter suppression in the United States](https://en.wikipedia.org/wiki/Voter_suppression_in_the_United_States)
     - [Anti-competitive practices](https://en.wikipedia.org/wiki/Anti-competitive_practices)
     - [Telecommunications Act of 1996](https://en.wikipedia.org/wiki/Telecommunications_Act_of_1996).
-Media monopolies with poor journalistic standards are againt the interests of the people.
+Media monopolies with poor journalistic standards are against the interests of the people.
     - [Conflict of interest](https://en.wikipedia.org/wiki/Conflict_of_interest).
 So much corruption, insider trading, side benefits, financial gifts, emoluments, etc.
   - Value > Money.
-Late stage captialism also shifts the focus to money instead of value, this is like focusing on the finger pointing at the Moon instead of focusing on the Moon.
+Late stage capitalism also shifts the focus to money instead of value, this is like focusing on the finger pointing at the Moon instead of focusing on the Moon.
 Money is a proxy for value, not actual value.
 Profiteering eventually works against the People's interests.
 Artificial scarcity.
     - Too many advertisements.
     - Water: It is in the People's interests for everyone to have access to water.
 That is more important than making money by selling water.
       - [Nestlé Doesn't Think Water Is A Human Right - Bill Burr @ Conan (2015)](https://www.youtube.com/watch?v=w_pb6r8VNWk)
       - [Is Water a Human Right?
 C-Suite Insights With Nestlé Chairman Peter Brabeck](https://www.youtube.com/watch?v=_GFjtiasm5w)
       - [The Evil Business of Nestlé](https://www.youtube.com/watch?v=MoKLovtnbGY)
-    - Some items are too expensive, i.e. not socialized, or have an artifical supply/demand scenario.
+    - Some items are too expensive, i.e. not socialized, or have an artificial supply/demand scenario.
 Profiteering in these areas is entrenched in America.
       - The Military and police.
 Yes, the money per person in these areas should be high but their budgets are too large.
       - Healthcare and prescription drugs.
-U.S. healthcare is the most expenseive but we don't have the best outcomes.
+U.S. healthcare is the most expensive but we don't have the best outcomes.
 Some interventions have questionable research and const-benefits ratios.
 Caveat emptor is difficult in healthcare.
       - Education, Scientific Journals
       - Funerals
       - Internet service